rktmeister/lab2_networks/README.md

 ### Upload file
 [Challenge 2]
 The upload file does a POST request in the form of (http://127.0.0.1:8000/upload_file/{key}).
 If the request fails due to no file being placed, then it will return a 400 error with "Please provide a file!".
 Else, it will sucessfully set the key-value pair with the value being the content of the file itself along with "File uploaded!"

+## Idempotent routes
+Idempotency as defined by Mozilla MDN Web Docs:

+"*An HTTP method is idempotent if the intended effect on the server of making a single request is the same as the effect of making several identical requests.

+This does not necessarily mean that the request does not have any unique side effects: for example, the server may log every request with the time it was received.
+Idempotency only applies to effects intended by the client: for example, a POST request intends to send data to the server, or a DELETE request intends to delete a resource on the server*.

+All ***safe methods are idempotent***, as well as PUT and DELETE.
+The ***POST method is not idempotent***."

+This means the idempotent routes are those that implement safe methods such as **GET** and **DELETE**.
+This includes (http://127.0.0.1:8000/get_item/{key}), (http://127.0.0.1:8000/delete_item/{key}), and (http://127.0.0.1:8000/list_of_items)